Responsible gambling – help & advice

 Phone: 0808 8020 133

-If you’ve come to the realisation that your gambling is spiralling out of control then it may be that you require assistance from a website, software or app that can stop you from signing up to or playing at a slot site altogether.
-If you’re in the United Kingdom then the below organisations can provide this service quickly and efficiently.
+If you’ve come to the realisation that your gambling is becoming a problem then you may need assistance from a website, software or app that can stop you from signing up to or playing at a slot site altogether.
+If you’re in the United Kingdom then the organisations listed below can provide this service quickly and efficiently.

 GAMSTOP